angr/pypcode/README.md

 Machine code disassembly and IR translation library for Python using the excellent [SLEIGH](https://ghidra.re/courses/languages/html/sleigh.html) library from the [Ghidra](https://ghidra-sre.org/) framework.

-Primarily for use in [angr](http://angr.io), which provides analyses and symbolic execution of p-code.
+This library was created primarily for use with [angr](http://angr.io), which provides analyses and symbolic execution of p-code.

 Quick Start
 -----------